EUDR

 WHAT IS EUDR?

-The regulation aims to prevent the import and sale of products on the EU market that contribute to deforestation.
-This includes commodities such as soy, palm oil, timber, cattle, coffee, cocoa, and rubber.
-Companies wishing to import or sell these products in the EU must provide proof that they are not linked to deforestation after the cutoff date of December 31, 2020.
+The EU Regulation on Deforestation-Free Products (EUDR) aims to prevent the import and sale of products on the EU market that are linked to deforestation or forest degradation.
+This applies to commodities such as: soy, palm oil, timber, cattle, coffee, cocoa, and rubber.
+Companies wishing to place these products on the EU market must, through a due diligence process, demonstrate that the risk of a link to deforestation after the cutoff date of December 31, 2020, is negligible.

-Deforestation and forest degradation are among the main causes of climate change and biodiversity loss – the two biggest global environmental crises of our time.
+Deforestation and forest degradation are among the main drivers of climate change and biodiversity loss – two of the most pressing environmental crises of our time.
+Through the EUDR, the EU aims to reduce its environmental footprint and promote sustainable global trade.

 WHEN DOES THE REGULATION COME INTO EFFECT?